Ujjaval-gupta-10/GrievanceSystem_/PROJECT_REPORT.md

 * **Applied Object-Oriented Design:** Translating theoretical concepts (Encapsulation, Abstraction, Polymorphism) into resilient code with synchronized state mutators and clean facade boundaries.
 * **Concurrency Pitfalls & Multi-Threading Nuances:** Managing thread interruption, memory visibility with `volatile`, atomic hardware instructions (CAS), and daemon thread lifecycles.
 * **Defensive Engineering:** Building self-contained persistence with custom RFC-4180 parsing without relying on heavy third-party libraries.
-* **Operational Empathy:** Developing software that addresses the practical, day-to-day frustrations of students, wardens, and administrative staff at VIT Bhopal.
+* **Understanding the User Problem:** Developing software that addresses the practical, day-to-day frustrations of students, wardens, and administrative staff at VIT Bhopal.

 ---

 # CHAPTER 12: LIMITATIONS & FUTURE ENHANCEMENTS

-### 12.1 Current System Boundaries
+### 12.1 Current Limitations
 * **Console-Only UI:** The interface runs in the terminal, lacking a web or mobile frontend.
-* **Single-Host Concurrency Ceiling:** Flat CSV storage is optimal for standalone evaluation, but unsuited for high-throughput distributed server clusters.
+* **Single-Host Concurrency Ceiling:** Flat CSV storage is suitable for standalone evaluation, but not suitable for high-throughput distributed server clusters.
 * **Local Notifications Only:** Alerts are printed to the console rather than sent via SMS or push notifications.

-### 12.2 Five-Phase Roadmap for Campus Deployment
+### 12.2 Possible Future Improvements
 1. **Spring Boot REST API:** Migrate the service layer to Spring Boot microservices, exposing REST endpoints for web and mobile clients.
 2. **Real-Time Messaging (Twilio / WhatsApp):** Integrate WhatsApp Business API webhooks to notify students upon technician dispatch.
 3. **Multimedia Damage Attachments:** Support image and video uploads of faulty fixtures stored on Amazon S3.